chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - However, because inline elements are designed to flow with the text and not disrupt the layout, adding padding and border to an inline element can cause the element to "break out" of the text flow, resulting in unexpected, overlapping layout issues.
   - This means that the element may be wider and taller than its actual content, and any padding or border added to the element will be included in its dimensions.
   - To avoid this issue, avoid adding padding and border to inline elements.

-## How to calculate horizontal and vertical dimensions

-Note: An element's `display` property and `box-sizing` both impact the layout and flow of content within a container element.

-Q: Calculate the minimum dimensions that a **container element** needs to contain another element (including the container element's margins).

-1. Calculate the total dimensions of the **contained** element.

-- First use the `display` property to determine which properties are used by the browser and included in calculating dimensions.

-  - `block` element:`width`, `height`, `padding`, `border`, `margin`

-  - `inline-block` element: `width`, `height`, `padding`, `border`, `margin`

-  - `inline` element: Browser ignores `width`, `height`, top and bottom `margin` specified in CSS, so we can't calculate the space this contained element would take unless we know the **actual width and height** of the **content area**.
-The content area and the actual width and height is determined by the browser.

-    Keep in mind that top and bottom borders and padding may extend beyond the boundaries of the content area, so if there is content above or below the contained element, it will overlap.

-- Then use the `box-sizing` property to determine which properties are included in calculating the dimensions.

-  -  `content-box`: include `padding`, `border` along with other values to determine dimensions.
-  -  `border-box`: Do not include `padding` and `border` to determine total horizontal or vertical dimensions, because these two properties are already calculated in the content area.

-2. Calculate dimension of container element.

-- Use `box-sizing` property of container element.

-  - If `border-box` is used, we must include *container* element's the width and height as well as borders, paddings, and margins.

-  - If `content-box` is used, we do not include the *container* element's paddings, borders, or margins, just the *contained* element's dimensions.

-- Use dimensions of contained element as well as container element to determine the total dimensions needed.

 ## Relationship btwn visual display models & box sizing models